Blog

 Organisations that collect and store credit card data include retailers who accept card transactions - whether in-person or online - as well as online payment processors such as PayPal, Stripe and Klarna.

 Financial institutions such as banks, fintech organisations, and credit card companies also store credit card data as they process transactions, or issue credit cards themselves.
-They will likely have the cardholder’s name, card account numbers, and expiration date on record, as PCI DSS requirements limit the storage of any further information.
+They will likely have the cardholder’s name, card account numbers, and expiration date on record, as PCI DSS 4.0 compliance requirements limit the storage of any further information.

 Financial organisations can store credit card data in a few different ways, including in: